Prefecture of the Papal Household: Functions

-The Prefecture has competence for matters that once belonged to several offices, now suppressed: the Ceremonial Congregation, the offices of the Majordomo, the Master of the Chamber, and the Master of the Sacred Apostolic Palaces, and the Heraldic Commission for the Papal Court.

 Papal Chapel and Papal Family

 The Papal Chapel has a membership that includes the Cardinals, the Patriarchs, the Archbishops who head departments of the Roman Curia, and the secretaries of the Congregations.

 The Papal Family has lay members as well as clergy.
 Among the ecclesiastics who have membership are other high officials of the Roman Curia, but also all apostolic protonotaries, Honorary Prelates and Chaplains of His Holiness, while the lay members include all Gentlemen of His Holiness, the Commandant of the Papal Swiss Guard and the Counsellors of the State of Vatican City.

-The Papal Family includes among its members the Theologian of the Pontifical Household, since 2005 Father Wojciech Giertych, and the Preacher to the Papal Household, since 1980 Raniero Cantalamessa, who was made a cardinal in 2020.
+The Papal Family includes among its members the Theologian of the Pontifical Household, since 2005 Father Wojciech Giertych, and the Preacher to the Papal Household, Roberto Pasolini, OFMCap since 2024.

 The Papal Family also includes those who look after the Pope's daily household affairs, such as those who actually keep house and cook for him, including those who may act as his butler.